IURII-Izotov/News_Site/README.md

 ![Screen Shot](https://i.postimg.cc/BZgtcjvN/image.jpg)

-A news site project that aims to implement most of the standard cases in the development of the front-end part of the site
+A news site project that aims to implement most of the standard cases in the development of the front-end part of the site<br>
 Includes:
 * -Registration
 * -Login